Nadarajah Raviraj

-Nadarajah Raviraj (நடராஜா ரவிராஜ், [n̪aɖaˈɾaːdʑaː ˈɾaʋiɾaːdʑ]; 25 June 1962 – 10 November 2006) was a Sri Lankan Tamil lawyer and politician.
-He was Mayor of Jaffna in 2001 and a Member of Parliament for Jaffna District from 2001 to 2006.
+Nadarajah Raviraj (நடராஜா ரவிராஜ், [n̪aɖaˈɾaːdʑaː ˈɾaʋiɾaːdʑ]; 25 June 1962 – 10 November 2006) was a Sri Lankan lawyer and politician who served as Mayor of Jaffna in 2001 and a Member of Parliament for Jaffna District from 2001 to 2006.
 A member of the Tamil National Alliance, he was shot dead on 10 November 2006 in Colombo.

 Early life and family

-Raviraj was born 25 June 1962.
+Nadarajah Raviraj was born 25 June 1962.
 His family were from Chavakachcheri in northern Ceylon.
 Both of his parents were teachers – his father taught at Chavakachcheri Hindu College and his mother taught at Chavakachcheri Hindu Ladies College.
 Raviraj was educated at Chavakachcheri Hindu College, Drieberg College, Chavakachcheri and St. John's College, Jaffna.

 Raviraj was married to Sasikala, a teacher at Bishop's College, Colombo.
 They had a daughter (Praveena) and son (Yuthishthran).

 Career

 Raviraj became an attorney at law of the Supreme Court in November 1987.
 He was a human rights lawyer for Home for Human Rights from 1984 to 1990.
 He worked at the Attorney-General's Department between 1990 and 1993.
 He rejoined Home for Human Rights in 1993, working for them until 1997.
 He then started a private practice firm, Raviraj and Associates, which specialised in Prevention of Terrorism Act and Emergency Regulations cases.
 Raviraj represented clients in the Supreme Court, Court of Appeal and High Courts in Ampara, Batticaloa, Jaffna, Trincomalee, Vavuniya and other cities.

 Raviraj was a member of the Civil Monitoring Committee which monitored extra-judicial killings, abductions and disappearances in Sri Lanka.
 He was an ambassador of peace for the Interreligious and International Federation for World Peace and Interreligious International Peace Council in 2004.